Away

 a hard wood, but wassail bowls could also be made of pottery, silver,

 tin, or pewter.
-Jesus College, in Oxford University, has a Wassail bowl
+Jesus College, in Oxford University, has a wassail bowl

-sheathed in Sterling silver that can hold 10 gallons of drink!
+sheathed in sterling silver that can hold 10 gallons of drink.
 These

-lids.
+decorated lids.

 Oliver Cromwell prohibited Christmas and its associated celebrations